ankurverma2023/Power_BI-Call-Centre-Dashboard/README.md

 # Power_BI-Call-Centre-Dashboard
-This Power BI dashboard tracks call center KPIs and visualizes data with charts for calls by state, sentiment, and reasons, offering insights through interactive slicers.
+This Power BI dashboard analyzes call center performance with key metrics like Total Calls, Call Duration, and Satisfaction Score.
+It features visualizations such as Pie and Clustered Charts, with slicers for filtering by customer attributes and call details